Running a lean team is a lot like getting in a crew boat. (Not a rowboat. A crew boat.)

-You can moving it left or right, shake it around, curse at it…it doesn’t do anything by itself.
+You can move it left or right, shake it around, curse at it…it doesn’t do anything by itself.
 The rudder changes the overall shape of the boat and allows you to steer, but without any velocity relative to the ocean around you, the rudder is a useless appendage.

-Many teams trying to adopt lean focusing on the wrong thing.
+Many teams trying to adopt lean focus on the wrong thing.